CryptoVictor/Testochain-website/README.md

 <p> To acess this website you just need to go to this url: </p>

     https://testochain.000webhostapp.com/

-<p> IF THE WEBSITE DOES NOT WORK, IT IS BECAUSE 000webhost IS WITH PROBLEMS AND LATER THE WEBSITE WILL COME BACK.</p>

 ### How to use the functions of this website? ###